-Far From Worries: Hua Hin
+Intercontinental Hua Hin

 Hua Hin’s stunning coastline

-In the centre of town, the main tourist area radiates around the Hilton Hotel and Sofitel Centara Grand Resort, a historic building that traces its history back to the early 20th century.
-Walking through the winding, narrow streets lined with cafes, restaurants, bars and boutiques, it’s easy to see why those who have discovered this gem keep returning.
-Relaxed, unhurried and unblemished by girlie clubs so popular in other tourist haunts, Hua Hin offers visitors yet another insight into the varied ebb and flow of everyday life in this amazing country.
+Walking through the winding, narrow streets lined with cafes, restaurants, bars and boutiques, it’s easy to see why those who have discovered this gem keep returning to Hua Hin.
+Relaxed, unhurried and unblemished by girlie clubs so prevalent in some other Asian tourist haunts, Hua Hin offers visitors yet another insight into the varied ebb and flow of everyday life in this amazing country.

 Monks walking along Hua Hin’s sandy beaches